top of page

 Concrete Wall

-Our Team.
+Our Team

-Scientific & Business Advisors.
+Scientific & Business Advisors

 Background.

 Certain classes of fluorescent dyes bind selectively to a number of cancer cells.
 (Biomaterials, 2012, 33, 2230-2239).
 Standard-of-care chemotherapy drugs continue to be a significant treatment for many cancer types (over 25% of all cancer treatments.).
 By combining these two molecules into a single compound, referred to as a "conjugate," we have shown that the dye will continue to bind to cancer cells, bringing the chemotherapy drugs along, which can then be released by the linker, joining the dye and the drug, allowing the drug to destroy the cancer.
-This effect has been shown repeatedly in three different cancer types.
-We have demonstrated that this conjugate will penetrate deep within tumors.
+This effect has been shown repeatedly in multiple different cancer types.
+We have demonstrated that these conjugates will penetrate deep within tumors.
 Finally, we have demonstrated equivalent efficacy to standard chemotherapy drugs with improved toxicity.
 This is a significant achievement.

 Lahjavida's team of scientists and drug development professionals have reviewed this data and agree that we have achieved some important milestones.